johnli0135/parenthesizer/README.md

 ## Whitespace rule

-Going from a higher indentation to lower indentation closes any blocks in between (if they exist).
+Going from higher to lower indentation closes any blocks in between.

 End-of-file is treated as a blank line of lowest possible indentation level.